-In July 2017, MPI detected the bacterial infection Mycoplasma bovis in cattle at a South Canterbury dairy farm.
+In July 2017, MPI detected the bacterial infection Mycoplasma bovis in cattle in the South Island.
 Find out about this disease and what we're doing to try to control its spread.

 Mycoplasma bovis is a bacterium that causes illness in cattle, including udder infection (mastitis), abortion, pneumonia, and arthritis.
 It does not infect humans and presents no food safety risk.
 There is no concern about consuming milk and milk products from affected cattle.

 The disease was confirmed in July 2017 on 2 farms in a 16 farm dairy enterprise in South Canterbury.
 In August 2017 a third infected farm was confirmed in the Oamaru area.
 All 3 affected properties and the remaining 14 corporate farms in the group are under legal controls (a Restricted Place Notice) restricting the movement of stock and equipment off those farms to contain the disease.
 Mycoplasma bovis is common internationally and is present in most countries with animal production industries.
 It is not listed with the OIE (the world animal health organisation).
 It does not present a trade risk for New Zealand animal products.

 This is the first time it has been found in New Zealand.
 The bacterium is an Unwanted Organism under the Biosecurity Act 1993.

 There is no food safety risk from eating New Zealand milk products or drinking New Zealand milk.

 MPI, animal production industry bodies, and veterinarians are working together on a large-scale biosecurity response to the disease.
 When a new, unwanted pest or disease is discovered in New Zealand, MPI has powers under the Biosecurity Act to contain it and minimise its spread.